etiennestuder/gradle-plugindev-plugin/README.md

 The plugin further ensures that all requirements for inclusion in the Gradle Plugin Portal, Bintray, and MavenCentral are met.

+The plugindev plugin is hosted at [Bintray's JCenter](https://bintray.com/etienne/gradle-plugins/gradle-plugindev-plugin).

 # Goals

 The plugindev plugin takes care of creating the artifacts of a Gradle plugin and of publishing these to Bintray.
 The